Interpretive Fidelity

 Love asks what someone means before deciding who they are.
 It does not punish difficulty, delay, or imperfect translation.
 It receives pain without demanding composure, precision, or gratitude as entry conditions.
 It can draw limits and say no, but it does not turn refusal into rejection or reduce the other person into the problem in order to justify the boundary.
 Love does not promise harmony.
 It refuses reinterpretation as a substitute for responsibility.

 The same standard applies inward.
-Self-love is not affirmation or indulgence, it is the refusal to override one’s own experience for the sake of acceptability, productivity, or composure.
+Self-love is not affirmation or indulgence.
+It is the refusal to override one’s own experience for the sake of acceptability, productivity, or composure.
 It listens before it optimizes.

 Where interpretive override ends, recognition becomes possible.
 Meaning no longer has to be imposed, managed, or reshaped in order to be received.